 - 1- pound ground turkey

-- ⅔ cup plus 3 tablespoons Roasted Hatch Chile Pineapple Salsa (recipe is here)
+- 2/3 cup plus 3 tablespoons Roasted Hatch Chile Pineapple Salsa (click here for recipe)

 - a few turns freshly ground black pepper